antonVosc/TicTacToe/README.md

 # TicTacToe
-This is a Tic Tac Toe game built using JavaScript.
+This is a Tic Tac Toe game built using HTML, CSS, JavaScript and MiniMax algorithm.